Vincent Ni is a Senior Producer at the BBC World Service and a Fellow at Britain's Royal Society of Arts.

 In November 2011, with a colleague Ni won a runner-up place in the London Foreign Press Association’s annual awards in the category ‘Financial/Economic Story of the Year.’

 He holds a Masters degree from the University of Oxford, where he was the recipient of the Hoare Family/China-Oxford Scholarship in the field of Social Science.
-He was also the China Fellow at Columbia Journalism School in 2012-13.
+He was also the China Fellow at Columbia Journalism School.